 We don’t know if playing everyday keeps him sharp.
 We don’t know if having the faith of his manager and team helps propel his terrific numbers against righties.
 Fact is, there’s a lot we don’t know about managing and running a team.
 It’s easy for me to say Granderson must sit against lefties, but I don’t know the full impact of that decision.

 What I do know is that Granderson is having a good year, and the Mets shouldn’t do anything to mess this up.
 If Granderson needs to play everyday, let him play everyday.

 There was absolutely no baseball on TV last night, and no I don’t count minor league games.
 I’m not a scout.
+Don’t get me wrong, I love baseball.
+I’m the sort of guy that makes sure our company is handing out Custom Baseballs at every corporate event we attend.
+In fairness, they always go down well with clients and customers alike.
+However, the only baseball I’ll watching is MLB.
 So with no baseball, I decided to watch a movie on the MLB Network about a crusty old scout called:

 Now as you can see above, this movie should be in the wheelhouse for this blog because it’s the story of a parent and child through the prism of baseball.
 Or was it a rom com between Amy Adams and Justin Timberlake?
 Possibly, it was a repudiation of Moneyball.
 All I know was it committed the biggest baseball movie sin.

 They talked about trading draft picks.
 Seriously?
 Everyone goes nuts you can’t trade draft picks in baseball, yet somehow this fact eludes everyone involved with the movie.
 Also, Amy Adams mentions offhand that the curveball is Randy Johnson’s best pitch.
 I don’t know when Hollywood will figure out that baseball fans go to baseball movies.
 If you make a movie for them get the basic stuff right.
 If you don’t, they don’t go to the movie.